Regularity up to the Crack-Tip for the Mumford-Shah problem: -Regularity of the Crack Tip.

-and $f_j$ is the boundary function that makes $(\P(u^j), \epsilon_j f_j)$ into a solution of the system (\ref{theLinearSyst}) and $(w^0,g_0)$ satisfies (\ref{snurrfotolin})-(\ref{fprimeestlin}).
-Then there exists a constant $C$ such that $\delta_j\le C\|\nabla \P(u^j)\|_{L^2(B_1\setminus \Gamma_{u^j})}$. \end{prop} \textsl{Proof:} The proof follows almost line for line the proof of Proposition \ref{Linearization} with slight and obvious changes.
+Then there exists a constant $C$ such that $\delta_j\le C\epsilon_j$. \end{prop} \textsl{Proof:} The proof follows almost line for line the proof of Proposition \ref{Linearization} with slight and obvious changes.
 We will include most details partly for completeness but also to convince the reader that to control the higher order asymptotics in the linearization is done in exactly the same way as we control the second order asymptotics.

-The idea of the proof is to assume that $\epsilon_j/\delta_j\to 0$ and then show that $w^j$ converges to a solution to (\ref{theLinearSyst}) which would contradict that $v^j$ is the projection of $u^j-\Pi(u^j,1)$ on the space of solutions to (\ref{theLinearSyst}).
+The idea of the proof is to assume that $\epsilon_j/\delta_j\to 0$ and then show that $w^j$ converges to a solution to (\ref{theLinearSyst}) which would contradict that $\P(u^j)$ is the projection of $u^j-\Pi(u^j,1)$ on the space of solutions to (\ref{theLinearSyst}).